dgkontopoulos/dgkontopoulos.github.io/_pages/about.md

 an <b>evolutionary thermal biologist</b>.

 <br><br>
-I started with a BSc in Molecular Biology and Genetics from the
+I started my studies with a BSc in Molecular Biology and Genetics from the
 <a href="http://mbg.duth.gr/index.php/en/">Democritus University of
 Thrace</a>, followed by an MRes in Biodiversity Informatics and Genomics from Imperial College London.
 I then